jayankaghosh/phpcaller/README.md

         };
     })(XMLHttpRequest.prototype.setRequestHeader);

 Now search for another number, and you should be able to see a code in your screen.
 That is your bearer ID.
-Copy it and run the command php truecaller setBearer <your_bearer_id>
+Copy it and run the command `php truecaller setBearer <your_bearer_id>`

 So if your bearer ID is `Y99Opnpg2e5_KDZpys6RRASvym7` then you should type

-    php truecalled setBearer Y99Opnpg2e5_KDZpys6RRASvym7
+    php truecaller setBearer Y99Opnpg2e5_KDZpys6RRASvym7

 to set your bearer